 - Closed/Won Opportunity: The lead purchased the product or service.

-Michael Brenner explains that, “An inquiry is a person who has done something to express interest in understanding how to solve a problem… A lead is a qualified business opportunity.
+And according to Marketing Insider CEO Michael Brenner, “An inquiry is a person who has done something to express interest in understanding how to solve a problem… A lead is a qualified business opportunity.
 The only way to know whether an inquiry is a qualified business opportunity is to ask them.”

 How does lead tracking work?